 - a.
 Medication name pharmacy reported (RXNAME) - b.
-Medication name household reported (RXHHNAME) - c.
-National drug code (RXNDC) - d.
-Quantity of the prescribed medicine dispensed (RXQUANTY); e.g., number of tablets in the prescription

-- e.
-Form of the prescribed medicine (RXFORM); e.g., powder - f.
-Unit of measurement for form of Rx/prescribed medicine (RXFRMUNT); e.g., oz - g.
-Strength of the dose of the prescribed medicine (RXSTRENG); e.g., 10 - h.
+National drug code (RXNDC) - c.
+Quantity of the prescribed medicine dispensed (RXQUANTY); e.g., number of tablets in the prescription - d.
+Form of the prescribed medicine (RXFORM); e.g., powder - e.
+Unit of measurement for form of Rx/prescribed medicine (RXFRMUNT); e.g., oz - f.
+Strength of the dose of the prescribed medicine (RXSTRENG); e.g., 10 - g.
 Unit of measurement for the strength of the dose of the prescribed medicine (RXSTRUNT); e.g., gm